- Climate Change Policy

 AT&T also has a strict no-retaliation policy.
 AT&T prohibits retaliation against individuals who report harassment or discrimination, or who participate in investigations into such conduct.
 Violations of any of these policies could lead to disciplinary action.

 Around the world, we follow ethical business practices in our dealings with public officials, other companies and private citizens.
 We do not seek to influence them, directly, indirectly, through the payment of bribes or kickbacks or any other unethical payment.
 Such activity erodes our integrity and, in most cases, violates the law.
 We strive to avoid even the appearance of improper influence.
-Read more in our Foreign Corrupt Practices Act (FCPA) and Anti-Bribery Compliance Policy.
+Read more in our Anti-Bribery Anti-Corruption Policy.

 - Political Engagement Policy